edwardayala/Prolog/PrologNotes.md

 	loves(juliet, romeo) :- loves(romeo, juliet).

 * in other words - x :- y -> 'x is true IF y is true
-	   		 	 - loves(juliet, romeo) :- loves(romeo, juliet) -> juliet loves romeo IF romeo loves juliet
+* in other words - loves(juliet, romeo) :- loves(romeo, juliet) -> juliet loves romeo IF romeo loves juliet
 * output: yes (true)

 ### Anatomy of a Variable